jia-xinyu/jia-xinyu.github.io/_projects/3_project.md

     Gspeed 2017 on the Xiangyang circuit.
 </div>

-The team advisor Prof. [WANG Da](https://auto.jlu.edu.cn/info/1731/6693.htm) and I together received the award.
+The team advisor Prof. [Da WANG](https://auto.jlu.edu.cn/info/1731/6693.htm) and I together received the award.
 The team put much thought into Gspeed 2017 and deserved this honor.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">